uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/setcoostructure.rst

 ..
-SPDX-FileCopyrightText: 2019-2020 Intel Corporation
+SPDX-FileCopyrightText: 2024 Intel Corporation
 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_sparse_set_csr_data:
+.. _onemkl_sparse_set_coo_data:

-set_csr_data
+set_coo_data
 ============

-Takes a matrix handle and the input CSR matrix arrays and fills the internal CSR data structure.
+Takes a matrix handle and the input COO matrix arrays and fills the internal COO data structure.

 .. rubric:: Description and Assumptions

 Refer to :ref:`onemkl_sparse_supported_types` for a list of supported ``<fp>`` and ``<intType>``.
-The mkl::sparse::set_csr_data routine takes a matrix handle for a sparse matrix of dimensions *nrows* -by- *ncols* represented in the CSR format, and fills the internal CSR data structure.
+The mkl::sparse::set_coo_data routine takes a matrix handle for a sparse matrix of dimensions *nrows* -by- *ncols* represented in the COO format, and fills the internal COO data structure.

-The mkl::sparse::set_csr_data routine defined below takes in the number of non-zero elements in the sparse matrix as an argument.
+The mkl::sparse::set_coo_data routine defined below takes in the number of non-zero elements in the sparse matrix as an argument.
 However, in certain math operations where the output is a sparse matrix, e.g., sparse matrix addition (sparse matrix + sparse matrix = sparse matrix),